 Mr. Jizo – A Buddhist monk who seems too familiar.
 He fulfills the role of introducing game mechanics.

-Ol’Tokei – A cranky old man who owns a failing clock business and is father-in-law to Officer Hiro.
+Ol’Tokei – A cranky old man who owns a failing clock business and is the father-in-law to Officer Hiro.

 Mabo – The protagonist’s grandson who gives the player insight into the protagonist’s own family dynamics.